zogjs/zog-php/README.md

 </ul>
 ```

-Supports:
+Supported forms:

 * `item of $items`
 * `item, key of $items`

-Behind the scenes, this becomes:
+Behind the scenes, this becomes approximately:

 ```php
 <?php foreach ($items as $index => $item): ?>